SpannerProtocol/web-docs/docs/dpo_rule.md

 ## Structures
 DPO is short for Decentralized Programmable Organization.
-- It has a crowdfunding goal (e.g. 1000 BOLTs), a *Default Target* (GrowthBox or DPO) and expiry (e.g. 1,000 blocks after creation)
+- It has a crowdfunding goal (e.g. 1000 BOLTs), a *Default Target* (GrowthBox or DPO) and expiry (e.g. at block #10000)
-- It has *100 seats* to represent stakes of the DPO.
+- It has 100 seats to represent stakes of the DPO.
 Each seat has equal value (1% of the crowdfunding goal).
-- It has many roles with distinct incentive structures.
+- It has 3 roles with distinct incentive structures.
 Roles include
   - *Manager*, who created the DPO, can earn Management Fee for creating and running the DPO.
   - *Member*, who takes the seats of the DPO, can share GrowthBox yield rewards of the DPO for joining the crowdfund.
  A Member can be an *Individual Member*, or a *DPO Member* if the seats are taken by a DPO.
   - *Referrer*, who refers other users to become *Members*, can have GrowthBox Bonus for growing the community.
-- *Manager*, *Individual Members* and *DPO Members* can take up to 15, 20 and 30 seats, respectively.
-- It has four accounts to securely manage the funds and received rewards.
+- It has 4 accounts to securely manage the funds and received rewards.
   - *Deposit Account* to store the funds *Members* pay for taking the seats.
   - *Yield Account* to store the accumulated received yields from GrowthBoxes and also Global Rewards.
   - *Bonus Account* to store the received bonus from GrowthBoxes.
   - *Withdraw Account* to store the funds to be returned to *Members*.

+*Manager*, *Individual Members* and *DPO Members* can take up to 15, 20 and 30 seats, respectively.

 ## Lifecycle and States
 - **CREATED**: The state upon DPO creation.
 Users can then start referring others to join the DPO.
 - **FILLED**: When all seats were taken.
 DPO will wait for the action of *Manager* or *Member*.